Reconstructing Barrow Holographic Dark Energy in $f(Q,T)$ Gravity and Cosmic Constraint: Introduction

-Holographic dark energy (HDE) is an famous alternative theory for the interpretation of dark energy, originating from the holographic principle proposed by 't Hooft \cite{hooft2009dimensionalreductionquantumgravity}.
-Cohen et al. introduced the "UV-IR" relationship, highlighting that in effective quantum field theory, a system of size $L$ has its entropy and energy constrained by the Bekenstein entropy bound and black hole mass, respectively.
-This implies that quantum field theory is limited to describing low-energy physics outside black holes \cite{cohen_effective_1999}.
-After that, Li et al. proposed that the infrared cut-off relevant to the dark energy is the size of the event horizon and obtained the dark energy density can be described as $\rho_\text{de}=3c^2 M_p^2 R_h^2$ where $R_h$ is future horizon of our universe \cite{LI20041}.
-Although Hubble cut-off is a natural thought, but Hsu found it might lead to wrong state equation and be strongly disfavored by observational data \cite{Hsu_2004}.
+An alternative approach modifies general relativity at large scales \cite{Clifton_2012}.
+Extensive research has explored modifications based on curvature, such as $f(R)$ \cite{1970MNRAS.150....1B} and $f(G)$ gravity \cite{NOJIRI20051,NOJIRI_2007}, as well as those based on torsion, like $f(T)$ gravity \cite{Cai_2016,Bengochea_2009}.
+Recently, Symmetric Teleparallel Gravity, or $f(Q)$ gravity, has gained attention for describing gravity through non-metricity while keeping curvature and torsion zero \cite{HEISENBERG20241, CAPOZZIELLO2022101113, CAPOZZIELLO2022137229}.
+Furthermore, theories introducing non-minimal couplings between geometry and matter have been proposed to address cosmic acceleration.
+Following the proposal of $f(R,T)$ gravity \cite{PhysRevD.84.024020}, various extensions have emerged, including $f(R,G)$ \cite{Bamba2009FinitetimeFS}, $f(T,B)$ \cite{Bahamonde_2015,Bahamonde_2017}, $f(R,T^2)$ \cite{Kat_rc__2014}, and notably $f(Q,T)$ gravity \cite{Xu_2019, De_2024, Harko_2014}.
+Among these, we focus on $f(Q,T)$ gravity, where the non-minimal coupling implies that the energy-momentum tensor is generally not conserved, leading to an energy exchange between geometry and matter.

-Various attempts to reconstruct or discuss HDE in modified gravity have been completed by several authors.
-Wu and Zhu reconstructed HDE in $f(R) $ gravity \cite{wu_reconstructing_2008}.
-Shaikh et al. discussed HDE in $f (G)$ gravity with Bianchi type 1 model \cite{shaikh_holographic_2020}.
-Zubair et al. reconstructed Tsallis holographic dark energy models in modified $f(T, B)$ gravity \cite{zubair_reconciling_2021}.
-Sharif et al. studied the cosmological evolution of HDE in $f(\mathcal{G},T)$ gravity \cite{sharif_cosmic_2019} and Alam et al. investigated Renyi HDE in the same gravity \cite{alam_renyi_2023}.
-Myrzakulov et al. reconstructed Barrow HDE in $f(Q,T)$ gravity \cite{myrzakulov_barrow_2024}.
-Singh et al. and Devi et al. discussed HDE models respectively in $f(R,T)$ gravity and take cosmic constraint \cite{singh_statefinder_2016,devi_barrow_2024}.
+The cosmological constant problem represents a fundamental crisis at the intersection of quantum field theory (QFT) and general relativity \cite{martin_everything_2012}.
+To address this, Holographic Dark Energy (HDE) applies the 't Hooft holographic principle to cosmology \cite{hooft2009dimensionalreductionquantumgravity}.
+Based on the Cohen et al. UV-IR correspondence \cite{cohen_effective_1999}, the entropy of a system is bounded not by its volume but by its surface area.
+This imposes a constraint relationship between the ultraviolet cutoff (particle physics scale) and the infrared cutoff (cosmological horizon), providing a quantum gravity motivation for the accelerated expansion without fine-tuning a cosmological constant.
+After that, Li et al. proposed that the infrared cut-off relevant to the dark energy is the size of the event horizon \cite{LI20041}.
+Although Hubble cut-off is a natural thought, but Hsu found it might lead to wrong state equation in standard GR \cite{Hsu_2004}.